 Finally, a quiz is tied to a specific lesson in Teachable and you can’t use the same quiz in other lessons or other courses without creating a new one from scratch.

-At this point, both platforms don’t support more advanced quizzing features like question banks, randomization, timed exams etc. and you should be aware of that.
+At this point, both platforms don’t support more advanced quizzing features like ability to import questions, randomization etc. and you should be aware of that.

 That being said, Kajabi Assessments are more flexible and powerful compared to Teachable quizzes and in my opinion, they also look more elegant compared to the latter.